-Door repairs are easily manageable by most people with a few basic tools, and there are very few things that can happen to a door which cannot be fixed with a little time, patience and our door repair guide.
+Door repairs are easily manageable by most people with a few basic tools, and there are very few things that can happen to a door that cannot be fixed with a little time, patience and our door repair guide.

 Repairing a Split Door Panel